Ask our AI-chatbot

 NOK 10-15 million comes from the Norwegian Cancer Society and is earmarked for projects with direct relevance to cancer in the municipal health and care services.

 Support from the Norwegian Cancer Society is conditional on neither the Project Owner nor the project manager having received or expected to receive support from the tobacco industry during the last 10 years.
-Here you will find detailed information about the Norwegian Cancer Society's ethical guidelines.
+Here you will find the Norwegian Cancer Society's ethical guidelines (in Norwegian).

 The Research Council of Norway has entered into a contract with the Norwegian Cancer Society that states they will contribute up to NOK 15 million to fund one cancer-relevant project or to co-finance two projects.
 The Research Council will share information about relevant projects with the Norwegian Cancer Society and a reference group (see the discussion of the reference group later in the call).
 The reference group and the Norwegian Cancer Society will have the opportunity to provide input on the projects' relevance to the call, but it is the portfolio board for Health that allocates funding to the projects.